 There is a solid reason why noodles are a cuisine that is cherished all across the globe.
 They are very tasty, adaptable, and may be used in a wide range of different cuisines.
 Yet, many traditional noodle recipes are rich in calories, carbohydrates, and salt, which may be a cause for worry for those who are concerned about their health.

 We are fortunate to have access to a wide variety of nutritious noodle alternatives, many of which provide the same satisfying flavor and mouthfeel as their less-healthy counterparts, but without the accompanying sense of guilt.
+What’s more, more and more restaurants are inculcating it into their menu, some alongside a goodfoodgiftcard treat.
 In this piece, we’ll discuss a few nutritious noodle varieties that are worth experimenting with.

 #1.
 Zucchini Noodles (Zoodles)